krzentner/language-world/data/basic_py_md/plate-slide-back.py.md

         robot.push("the gripper into the puck")
     if check("the robot's gripper is near the puck and the puck is below the robot's gripper"): robot.slide("the puck to the goal")

+# reach: reach to the target location
+def reach(robot):
+    if check("the robot's gripper is not near reach target"): robot.reach("to goal")

 # pick-place: pick up the puck and hold it at the target location
 def pick_place(robot):